adamdbradley/foresight.js/README.md

-## Src Format
+## Src URI Template
-The src format is only required when using the _rebuildSrc_ src modification.
-The src format provides foresight.js with how the request should be built for the image.
-Each server's image request is different and the _srcFormat_ value allows the URI to be customized.
-The format can either be in the _foresight.options.srcFormat_ config, or individually for each image using the _img data-src-format_ attribute.
+The src URI template is only required when using the _rebuildSrc_ src modification.
+The src URI template provides foresight.js with how the request should be built for the image.
+Each server's image request is different and the _srcUriTemplate_ value allows the URI to be customized.
+The template can either be in the _foresight.options.srcUriTemplate_ config, or individually for each image using the _img data-src-uri-template_ attribute.
 Below are the various keys that are used to rebuild the src to request the correct image from the server.
 Each one is not required, and you should only use the keys that help build the src request for the server. _[More info about Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images)_.

 __{protocol}__: The protocol of the request. ie: _http_ or _https_